ABOUT LAUREL

 She has also appeared on a variety of other recordings, as singer and co-producer of Rhiannon’s “Flight” CD, background vocals for children’s singer/advocate, Raffi, and spontaneous compositions with a 17 voice choir.
 Her current recording projects include improvised soundscapes for relaxation, 3D sound and improvised looper compositions.

 Laurel’s love of interdisciplinary work has led her to collaborate with many singers, dancers and poets.
-Her performance project “Blank Spacewas a monthly ‘open studio’ concept that invited audience members to witness improvised vocal explorations, spontaneous collaboration with artists of other disciplines and included audience participation.
+Her performance series “Blank Spacewas a monthly ‘open studio’ concept that invited audience members to witness improvised vocal explorations, spontaneous collaboration with artists of other disciplines and included audience participation.

 Laurel has worked intensively with Rhiannon since 1992, as a student and assistant at regular workshops in Canada and the US.
 In 2008 she was a “co-pilot” at Rhiannon’s inaugural “All the Way In” improvisation program for singers and then returned as a participant in 2017.
 She has facilitated at numerous events and festivals, including Bobby McFerrin’s Circle Song School at Omega in 2018 and 2019.
 Laurel is devoted to the ongoing study and practise of improvisation.
 It is a passion, a life path and a spiritual discipline.